ghc-proposals/proposals/proposals/0000-likelihood-annotations.rst

  - Only match on ADTs or GADT.

 Given a simple case expression with n alternatives [A1 ..
-An], with likelyhoods [L1 ..
+An], with likelihoods [L1 ..
 Ln], Ls = sum [L1 ..
 Ln] GHC will optimize code under the assumption that the chance for each alternative to be taken is L1/Ls.

-In other words alternatives with likelyhood zero are assumed to be almost never taken.
+In other words alternatives with likelihood zero are assumed to be almost never taken.
 (But still correct IF taken!)
-For alternatives with Li > 0 the likelyhood gives the relative frequency of alternatives.
+For alternatives with Li > 0 the likelihood gives the relative frequency of alternatives.

-We give an likelyhood by <Pattern> -> <Pragma> <rhs>.
+We give an likelihood by <Pattern> -> <Pragma> <rhs>.
 See example below.

-If a case has no annotations assumptions about likelyhoods are up to the implementation.
+If a case has no annotations assumptions about likelihoods are up to the implementation.
-If a case has alternatives with and without likelyhood information the compiler will give a warning and the unannotated alternatives are given an implementation dependent likelyhood.
+If a case has alternatives with and without likelihood information the compiler will give a warning and the unannotated alternatives are given an implementation dependent likelihood.
-If a case doesn't match all possible constructors the unmachted constructors are assumed to have likelyhood zero.
+If a case doesn't match all possible constructors the unmachted constructors are assumed to have likelihood zero.

 For reference consider this example: